Transfers & partial transfers

 Your transfer timeline

 Transferring out can take longer than you’d expect.
 If you are still working at the bank, you will need to opt out first, which can take up to 2 months.
-You’ll then be able to get a guaranteed quote, but you will also need to get advice within the guaranteed period of the quote (3 months).
-To help you understand more about the process, and how much time you should allow, use the online Retirement Timeline.
-You’ll need to fill in your intended transfer date, and we’ll give you a steer of what you should be doing, and by when, to be able transfer at your chosen date.
+You’ll then be able to get a guaranteed quote, but you will also need to get financial advice within the guaranteed period of the quote (3 months).
+Find out more about the steps you need to take and how much time you should allow if you’re ready to transfer.

 Watch